10 Playful Ideas to Amp Up Date Night

 8. Play Spa

 If you have long hair, have your spouse learn to braid it.
 (Sailors of yore used to have plaiting partners and they would take turns braiding each other's locks while at sea.)
-Paint your wife’s toenails.
-Give your hubby a MANicure.
-Take a couples massage class.
-If you're really brave you can give each other haircuts...or better yet, just wash each other's hair.
+Do each other’s nails or take a couples massage class.
+If you're really brave you can give each other haircuts... or better yet, just wash each other's hair.
 That's the best part of going to the hair salon anyway.

 9. Go Along for the Ride